Terms and conditions

-- Any additional work performed outside of the scope of the Tax Cloud service is to be charged at £250 per hour plus VAT.
-Such additional work will be notified to you for agreement before such services are performed.
+- Any additional work performed outside of the scope of the Tax Cloud service is to be charged at £250 per hour.
+Such service will be notified to you for agreement before such services are performed.

 What is the cost

-- The fee for using Tax Cloud and for us providing the Services is 3.5% of the R&D expenditure claimed plus VAT.
+- The fee for using Tax Cloud and for us providing the Services is 3.5% of the R&D expenditure claimed plus VAT, subject to a minimum fee of £1,050 plus VAT.
 For example, if you are claiming you have £50,000 qualifying expenditure our fee will be £1,750.00 plus VAT.

 - Should we decide that there is no qualifying R&D projects or costs, there shall be no fee payable.

 - We will raise an invoice once you have submitted your Tax Cloud R&D Tax Relief claim and it is approved by us.
 Payment of our invoice will become due upon confirmation from HMRC that the R&D Tax Relief Claim has been processed.

 - Should HMRC raise an enquiry into the R&D Tax Relief Claim post the invoice settlement and before the closure of the statutory enquiry window, we will deal with any enquiries from HMRC on your behalf and advise on appropriate responses to enquiries for which no additional fee will be charged.